scriptwide-fonts/scriptwide-kyokasho-cjk/README.md

 ## Who asked?

 1. Why does Scriptwide Kyokasho CJK consist of 2 fonts?
-  * One font file can only support 65535 glyphs, therefore the font has to be split.
+  * One font file can only support 65535 glyphs, therefore the font has to be split to accommodate future additions.
 2. Why not 3 fonts?
   * Bad question.
 3. Is this README file copied from Scriptwide Sans CJK?